Tee-Tiny Raglan Ornament

 Materials:

-- Fingering to DK weight yarn, variegated and self-striping yarns give a particularly nice effect.
+• Fingering to DK weight yarn, variegated and self-striping yarns give a particularly nice effect.

-- Set of 5 double-point needles, of a size to give you the gauge you want.
+• Set of 5 double-point needles, of a size to give you the gauge you want.

-- A bit of contrasting-colored waste yarn (10 inches or so will do.)
+• A bit of contrasting-colored waste yarn (10 inches or so will do.)

-- Thin gauge wire (or paperclip) to make hanger (optional)
+• Thin gauge wire (or paperclip) to make hanger (optional)

 **A note on “gauge:” With this pattern, gauge is very flexible, and hardly matters.
 I used one size larger than I would have for knitting the same yarn into socks because I didn’t need the ornaments to be as tough-wearing (densely knit) as socks are.**

-**Project notes: “M1″ in the pattern means “make one” or “increase one stitch.”
+**Project notes: “M1” in the pattern means “make one” or “increase one stitch.”

-This can be done in a number of ways, including yarn over, kf&b (knit front and back in same stitch), making a backwards loop, lifted bar increase (lifting the strand between the stitches and knitting it so it twists), and perhaps some others.
+ront and back in same stitch), making a backwards loop, lifted bar increase (lifting the strand between the stitches and knitting it so it twists), and perhaps some others.
 I used the lifted bar increase, you should use whatever you are most comfortable with.**

 Beginning at the neck: